Kristin Calverley, Ph.D.

 - Clinical Assistant Professor

-Kristin Calverley, Ph.D. is a licensed psychologist with clinical expertise in evidence-based treatments for mood, anxiety and trauma-related disorders.
-She has specific interests in women’s mental health during pregnancy and postpartum, along with pregnancy loss and infertility and other reproductive concerns.
-In addition, she is trained a health psychologist specializing in chronic medical conditions and behavioral medicine such as sleep, pain, irritable bowel syndrome (IBS), autoimmune conditions, and weight loss.
+Kristin Calverley, Ph.D., is a licensed psychologist with clinical expertise in evidence-based treatments for mood, anxiety and trauma-related disorders.
+She has specific interests in women’s perinatal mental health (during pregnancy and postpartum), along with pregnancy loss, infertility and other reproductive concerns.
+In addition, she is trained as a health psychologist specializing in chronic medical conditions and behavioral medicine such as sleep, pain, irritable bowel syndrome (IBS), autoimmune conditions and weight loss.
 She currently provides evidence-based psychological assessments and interventions at the department’s Outpatient Clinic located in the Behavioral and Biomedical Sciences Building (BBSB).
+In addition, she provides psychological intervention for pregnant and postpartum women in the OB/GYN department.

-Dr. Calverley received her Ph.D. from the University of Saskatchewan in clinical psychology and completed her internship at the University of Manitoba, Department of Clinical Health Psychology, Faculty of Medicine.
-Prior to joining the Department of Psychiatry and Behavioral Sciences as a Clinical Assistant Professor in 2016, she worked as a psychologist in acute medical care and in private practice.
+Prior to joining the Department of Psychiatry and Behavioral Sciences as a clinical assistant professor in 2016, she worked as a psychologist in rare bleeding and blood disorders, NICU, rehabilitation, private practice and as a consultant in acute medical care.
 She is also a member of several professional organizations including the Houston Psychological Association, American Psychological Association and Postpartum Support International.
+Originally from Canada, Dr. Calverley is fluent in English and French.

 - Doctorate Degree